 All decisions of the Board are based on decision of the majority and no single Board member can make any decision on behalf of the Board, unless duly authorised by the Board.
 As such, no individual or a group of individuals dominate the decision making process.
-This enables the Board to effectively discharge its principal responsibilities as set out in the Code.
+This enables the Board to effectively discharge its principal responsibility as set out in the Code.

 Having recognised the importance of an effective and dynamic Board, the Board has established and adopted a Board Charter to ensure that all Board members are aware of the Board's fiduciary and leadership functions.
 The Board also facilitates its principal responsibilities which include reviewing and adopting a strategic plan, overseeing the conduct of business, risk management, succession planning, developing and implementing investor relations and reviewing internal controls.
-The Board has delegated specific responsibilities to the following committees ("Committees"):
+The Board has established the following Board Committees to assist and advise the Board in fulfilling its duties and responsibilities:

-- Audit Committee
+- Audit Committee ("AC")

-- Risk Management Committee
+- Risk Management Committee ("RMC")

-- Nomination Committee
+- Nominating Committee ("NC")

-- Remuneration Committee
+- Remuneration Committee ("RC")

-The powers delegated to the Committees are set out in the Terms of Reference of each of the Committee as approved by the Board and are available on the Company's website.
+Each Board Committee's role has been spelt out in its own specific terms of reference as approved by the Board.
+The powers and authority delegated to these Board Committees are also set out in the terms of reference of each of the Committees and are available on the Company's website.